 For Scott (2009), the term Valley society is synonymous with state: and Hill societies are definitionally stateless – or rather, deliberately avoiding statehood, and so, they are ‘nonstate’ (p.
 9).
 Scott considers that there have been state-projects in the hills, but few have succeeded, and is satisfied to consider them exceptions (p.
 19).
 Scott relates a scale of ‘social units’ with state-incorporation, or their resistance – pointing out the most resistant kind of social structure, prevalent in the hill are acephalous (‘headless’) small aggregates of households (p.
 208).
 On the other hand, Valley states consisted of agglomerations of petty chiefdoms, villages, and hamlets (p.
 36).
-Similarly, I coded this variable with reference to the Ethnographic Atlas (Murdock et al, 1999) feature 33 (jurisdictional hierarchy beyond the local community), and adapted it to fit the binary Hill/Valley distinction.
+Similarly, I coded this variable with reference to the Ethnographic Atlas (Murdock et al., 1999) feature 33 (jurisdictional hierarchy beyond the local community) and adapted it to fit the binary Hill/Valley distinction.
 The resulting variable is coded “1” for states, and “0” for acephalous or small collections of villages.

+Table 2: Mapping of Ethnographic Atlas feature 33 (jurisdictional hierarchy beyond local community) codes to political_organization variable and associated Hill/Valley scoring in this study.